-The risk of foodborne illness — that is, the risk of getting sick or dying from food contaminated with pathogens like E. coli — is largely preventable by good food safety measures applied at every stage of the food supply chain.
+The risk of foodborne illness — that is, the risk of getting sick or dying from food contaminated with pathogens like E. coli — is largely preventable by good food safety measures applied at every step from farm to fork – from the fields where food is grown to the family dinner table.
 Examples of good measures include hand washing and keeping foods at the right temperature.
 However, it’s not as simple as requiring all farms and facilities to meet identical safety requirements.
-Depending on the complexity of the supply chain, types of food, and practices implemented from farm to table, different kinds of farms and facilities face different types of risks when it comes to contamination that could cause illness.
+Depending on the complexity of the supply chain, types of food, and the kinds of practices a farm or facility uses, different kinds of farms and facilities face different types of risks when it comes to contamination that could cause illness.

-Ultimately, we want to ensure a safe food supply, strong on-farm conservation of natural resources, and thriving family farms and small value-added farm and food businesses.
+Ultimately, we want to ensure a safe food supply, strong on-farm conservation of natural resources, and thriving family farms and food businesses.
 With regulations and requirements that are tailored to different types and sizes of operations, we can achieve these objectives.

 In 2009 and 2010, Congress debated a number of food safety proposals that directly and indirectly affected farms and on-farm processing.
 These proposals extended regulatory authorities to farms and made some on-farm safety standards mandatory.
 Concurrently, the Obama Administration created an inter-agency Food Safety Working Group through which the Food and Drug Administration and the U.S. Department of Agriculture started adopting new food safety standards and oversight.